mapattacker/datascience/flask.rst

     WORKDIR /var/www/app

     # enable full read/write/delete in static folder if files are to have full access
-    RUN chmod 777 -R /var/www/app
+    RUN chmod 777 -R /var/www/app/static

     # from installed mod_wsgi package, also install mod_wsgi at apache end
     RUN /usr/local/bin/mod_wsgi-express install-module

     # setup wsgi server in the folder "/etc/mod_wsgi-express" to use wsgi file
-    # change user and group from root user to a specific user
+    # change user and group from root user to a specific user, and define other configs
     # server-root, logs and other application level stuff will be stored in the directory,
     # else will be stored in a temporary folder "/tmp/mod_wsgi-localhost:xxxx:x"
     RUN mod_wsgi-express setup-server flask.wsgi \